ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 If your terraform.tfvars file is complete, you can run the commands to create your cluster.
 The FW, DNAT and /etc/hosts entries on the Bastion will now be created too.
+The following terraform commands needs to be executed from `/opt/terraform` dir on your bastion server.

 ```
 terraform init
 terraform apply --auto-approve